FHG-IMW/epo-ops/README.md

 ### Querying and searching patent applications

 Currently this gem focuses mostly around patent applications.
-It is possibly to search for specific applications by application number or to search for applications using a CQL search query
+It is possible to search for specific applications by application number and to search for applications using a CQL search query

 For example to find all applications in IPC Class _A01_ (and all subclasses) that were changed between 2016-01-01 and 2016-01-02